kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 		shell:
 			"hisat2 -x annotations/hisat2_index/hisat2_index -1 {input.fastq1} -2 {input.fastq2} | samtools view -Sb > {outbut.bam}"

+Alternatively, you can use index to access multiple in

+We can now execute this rule by running:

+	snakemake -p results/fikt_A.bam

+However, this rule is not very useful, because it will only work on a single sample.
+To make the rule more general, we can replace the sample name with a wildcard:

 Now we can use the same rule to also process a different sample:

 	snakemake -p results/fikt_C.bam